You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 12. RunCloud: Best Developer-Centric Control Panel

-Pricing: From around $8/month per server Best for: Developers who want a RunCloud-style panel across multiple cloud providers
+Pricing: From around $8/month per server Best for: Developers who want a single panel across multiple cloud providers

 RunCloud is a server management panel, not a host.
 You bring a VPS from DigitalOcean, Vultr, AWS, Linode, or any cloud provider, and RunCloud provisions a hybrid Nginx + Apache stack, handles SSL, automates deployments, and provides a file manager and database UI.